valencik/mastersAPSC/documents/thesis/thesis.md

 We can also visualize graphs with multiple components.
 Disconnected components, like those visible in Figure @fig:first50years, are groups of authors who have published together and not with any author in another component.
 There is only ever one node per author identifier.

 Most graphs produced from yearly data queries have multiple components.
+A graph produced by papers including a single author will have a single component by definition.
-As the data slice forming the graph gets larger the main connected component gets much larger than the rest of the components.
+As the amount of NSR entries forming the graph gets larger the main connected component gets much larger than the rest of the components.
-%- I did some analysis on this for the whole dataset
+Researchers at Facebook have done some interesting work confirming this on the largest social network studied @facebook-social-graph.
+They calculated that $99.91\%$ of the 721 million users considered were in a single connected component [^facebook-paper].

+[^facebook-paper]: The work in @facebook-social-graph also serves as an accessible overview of the types of analysis one might want to do on a network graph.

 ![Network graph of the first 50 years of NSR data](images/First-50-Years-NSR-Authors.pdf){#fig:first50years}